 Wharton offers only a full-time program of study.
-The minimum course load is 4 CUs per term for the Bachelor of Science degree.
+The minimum course load is 4 CUs per term for the bachelor of science degree.
 Registration for a reduced course load of fewer than 4 CUs per term may have implications for financial aid and academic progression, among other areas.
-Please refer to page 27 for financial policies and procedures related to course load.
+Please refer to the financial policies and procedures related to course load.

 First-year students may not take more than 5.5 CUs during the first semester.
-Students must be approved for more than 5.5 CUs in subsequent semesters by an advisor or the Petitions Committee in the Undergraduate Division.
+Students must be approved for more than 5.5 CUs in subsequent semesters by an advisor in the Undergraduate Division.
 Semester overloads are considered on a case-by-case basis.
 Eligibility is determined, in part, by evaluating a student's consistent academic progress, history of quality grades, and demonstrated rationale for achieving an approved academic plan.